True Buddha Dharma-character Treasury - Machig Labdron

 Interlace the fingers of both hands inwards.
 Place the middle fingers upright touching and point the index fingers apart.
 Touch the thumbs lightly against the middle fingers.
 Hold the mudra in front of your chest.

 Machig Labdron has one head, two arms, and two legs.
 Her body is completely white, slim, and curvaceous.
-She wears a five-skull crown with Akshyobha Buddha as the crown ornament representing her origin.
-She is smiling and has the looks of an exquisitely beautiful 16 years old girl.
+She wears a five-skull crown, is smiling and has the looks of an exquisitely beautiful 16 years old girl.
 There is a third eye between her brows.
 Machig Labdron is naked and draped in a celestial garment.
 She is adorned with human bones and a jade necklace.
 She stands on her left leg in a dancing posture on a lotus platform with her right leg bent.
 Her right hand is up high and plays a darmaru while her left hand holds a vajra bell.

 Machig Labdron, also known as Ladronma, is the founder of the Joyul Sect, a branch of Vajrayana.
 The Joyul Sect is also called the Shichepa (zhi byed-pa) School.
 She is the 2nd-generation disciple and Buddha Mother of the great Indian adept Bodhidharma, called in Tibetan Padampa Sangye.
 Machig Labdron is one of the few female practitioners in Tibet to have attained Buddhahood.